dome9/terraform-provider-dome9/website/docs/r/continuous_compliance_notification.html.markdown

 			* `sns_topic_arn` - SNS topic ARN
 			* `sns_output_format` - SNS output format; can be  "JsonWithFullEntity", "JsonWithBasicEntity", or "PlainText".

-	* `external_ticket_creating_state` - send each finding to an external ticketing system; can be  "Enabled" or "Disabled.
+	* `external_ticket_creating_state` - send each finding to an external ticketing system; can be  "Enabled" or "Disabled".

 		if `external_ticket_creating_state`  is Enabled, the following must be included: